2072/Decursive/Readme.txt

     - IN THE OPTION MENU, you can choose/add/delete debuffs to ignore while in combat per class, it avoids to waste time and mana ; Decurive already has a comprehensive Debuff list ignored on specific classes.

-    - You can easily organize the unit frame order by using the priority and skip list, clicking on the buttons in the Decursive bar.
+    - You can easily organize the unit frame order by using the priority and skip list, clicking on the buttons in the Decursive bar (These list can be displayed by ).

     - IN THE OPTION MENU, you can save your options per character/server/class.